 Electronic claims are initially processed through software that verifies the claim data is in the correct format.
 Claims that do not meet these requirements are rejected before entry into the Medicaid claims processing system.
 Rejected claims are reported on the “Electronic Claim Activity Report” sent to your electronic submitter/clearinghouse.
-If a claim is rejected, a new claim must be submitted within one year from the date of service.
+If a claim is rejected, a new claim must be submitted within six months from the date of service.

 Why was my paper claim returned?

 Paper claims are screened as soon as they are received.
 Claims are returned if they are missing information required for entry into the Medicaid claims processing system.
 The original claim is returned to the provider address printed on the claim.
 A “Medicaid Claim Return Notice” is attached explaining the reason the claim could not be accepted.
-You should correct the claim or submit a new claim within one year from the date of service.
+You should correct the claim or submit a new claim within six months from the date of service.

 877-255-3092 (toll free) or 471-9128